yarons/nses/readme.md

 ## Usage

-The script itself is installed only once, then you can use its **Web Substrate Maker** freely.
+The script itself is installed only once, then you can use its **Webapp Substrate Maker** freely.

 ### WSM - Webapp Substrate Maker: ###